akhill4054/android-Joystick-control-app-for-bluetooth-car-Kotlin/README.md

 # android-Joystick-control-app-for-bluetooth-car-Kotlin

 Bluetooth car control app for android, written in Kotlin.
-It's just like any bluetooth car app available on Playstore, but it uses a joystick interface instead of button controls.
+It's just like any other bluetooth car app available on Playstore, but it has a joystick interface instead of button controls.
-This app is only functional with HC-05 bluetooth module.
+The app is only compatible with HC-05 BLE module.

-Note: Icon doesn't belong to me.
+Note: Icons don't belong to me.